The Cost of Reasoning: Chain-of-Thought Induces Overconfidence in Vision-Language Models: Experimental Setup

 \subsubsection{Inference and Decoding.}

-All models are evaluated using their recommended decoding parameters (\cref{appendix:decoding_parameters}) unless otherwise specified.
+All models are evaluated using their recommended decoding parameters and are provided in \suppref{C} unless otherwise specified.
 For uncertainty estimates requiring multiple generations we generate $K=10$ stochastic outputs per input using the same decoding configuration as standard inference.
-An ablation over different values of $K$ is provided in \cref{appendix:K_ablation}.
-Final answers are extracted using the standardized format described in \cref{appendix:prompt_examples}, ensuring that uncertainty estimates are computed over the final answer span rather than the intermediate reasoning trace.
+An ablation over different values of $K$ is provided in \suppref{D}.
+Final answers are extracted using the standardized format described in \suppref{B and E}, ensuring that uncertainty estimates are computed over the final answer span rather than the intermediate reasoning trace.